bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1_Microsoft_Graph/Introtograph.md

  - Suggest the best time for the next team meeting scan your calendar.
  - Create a Team in Microsoft Teams for an existing office 365 Group
  - Send a notification when people are added to Active Directory and automatically kick off employee on-boarding workflows.
- -  Continue wiht a doucment in other device just you left off.
+ -  Continue with a document in other device just you left off.
- - Create a tiemline wiht all your activity.
+ - Create a timeline with all your activity.

-These are some examples of what can be done with grpah, but you can see there are many scenarios where you can apply.
+These are some examples of what can be done with Graph, but you can see there are many scenarios where you can apply.

 ## Interest links